Great Game: Second Anglo-Afghan War

 In 1878, Russia sent troops on an uninvited diplomatic mission to Kabul.
 Sher Ali Khan, the Amir of Afghanistan, tried unsuccessfully to keep them from entering Afghanistan, the Russians arrived in Kabul on 22 July 1878.
 As a reaction, on 14 August the British demanded that Sher Ali also accept a British mission.
 The Amir not only refused to receive a British mission under Neville Bowles Chamberlain but also threatened to stop it if it attempted to enter his country.
 Lord Lytton, the Viceroy of British India, ordered an envoy to set out on a diplomatic mission for Kabul in September 1878.
 The mission was turned back as it approached the eastern entrance of the Khyber Pass, triggering the Second Anglo–Afghan War.
 In November 1878, 40,000 men led by the British Raj, invaded Afghanistan from British India.
-Warfare had been settled for a while through diplomatic negotiations in 1879, in 1880 however the fighting was reignated after a British envoy on a mission to Kabul was massacred.
+Warfare had been settled for a while through diplomatic negotiations in 1879, in 1880 however the fighting was reignited after a British envoy on a mission to Kabul was massacred.